JamilleN/JamilleN/README.md

 - 💻 I was a backend software engineer intern *(Jan.
 2024 - Dec.
 2024)* AND am working fulltime as a SDE *(Jan.
 2025 - Present)* at [IBM Canada](https://research.ibm.com/)

-- 📚 I was a CompSci student at YorkU in Toronto, ON.
+- 📚 I was a CompSci student at YorkU in Toronto and an OMSCS student at GT

 - 📫 How to reach me: jamilletni@gmail.com